CharlotteGrossmann/DieVierFragezeichen_ProofOfConcept/README.md

 # Die Vier ????: Proof of Concept
 Made with Kinect 360 and Unity3D </br>
-Shows that we can track a person, recognize gestures and attach an object to a specific point of the user</br>
+Shows that we can track a person, recognize gestures and attach an object to a specific point on the users body</br>
 </br>
 </br>
 </br>